 1. Vatican City

-Nestled within Rome and holding a population of only 450 people, Vatican City is the world’s smallest country by both size and number of inhabitants.
+Home to a population of only 450 people, Vatican City is the world’s smallest country by both size and number of inhabitants.
 This exclusive enclave also has Europe’s, if not the world’s, most elusive passport.
 Interestingly, the City has no taxes, no restrictions on imports or exports, and there are no customs fees, which makes it appealing from an “earthly” perspective.
 But only a select few have the chance of ever obtaining Vatican citizenship, and the Pope isn’t exactly looking to build high rises in his neighbourhood.

 Unlike in most European countries, where citizenship is generally based on birthright, marriage, or naturalisation, Vatican citizenship is granted exclusively based on jus officii, meaning it is tied to specific appointments in service to the Holy See.
 Spouses and children of citizens can also acquire Vatican citizenship if they live together in the City.
 This means it’s technically possible to become a Vatican citizen by birth or marriage.